influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withNamespace(namespace)
 ```

-Name of the vault namespace.
-Namespaces is a set of features within Vault Enterprise that allows Vault environments to support Secure Multi-tenancy. e.g: "ns1" More about namespaces can be found here https://www.vaultproject.io/docs/enterprise/namespaces
+"Name of the vault namespace.
+Namespaces is a set of features within Vault Enterprise that allows Vault environments to support Secure Multi-tenancy. e.g: \"ns1\" More about namespaces can be found here https://www.vaultproject.io/docs/enterprise/namespaces"

 ### fn spec.vault.withPath